Sparse covariate-driven factorization of high-dimensional brain connectivity with application to site effect correction: Methods

 \subsection{Parameter estimation}

-It should be noted in Section \ref{sec:model} that the objective function in \eqref{eq_ll} is not convex with respect to all parameters, making optimization challenging.
-More importantly, the sparsity of $\bu_l$ needs to be included into the optimization process.
-We develop a penalized EM algorithm for optimizing {the} conditional expectation of the log-likelihood \eqref{eq_ll} for fixed $L$.
-Choosing $L$ {is discussed in Section \ref{rank}}.
+As the objective function in \eqref{eq_ll} is not convex with respect to $\bTheta$, we first develop a penalized EM algorithm for fixed $L$ in this section, then discuss the choice of $L$ in Section \ref{rank}.